Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 1. A local handler, which only catches exceptions for a specific command

-   Attached using the :meth:`.app_commands.Command.error` decorator
+   Attached using the :meth:`.app_commands.Command.error` decorator.

-2. A group handler, which catches exceptions only for a certain group's subcommands
+2. A group handler, which catches exceptions only for a certain group's subcommands.

-   Added by using the :meth:`.app_commands.Group.error` decorator or overriding :meth:`.app_commands.Group.on_error`
+   Added by using the :meth:`.app_commands.Group.error` decorator or overriding :meth:`.app_commands.Group.on_error`.

-3. A global handler, which catches all exceptions in all commands
+3. A global handler, which catches all exceptions in all commands.

-   Added by using the :meth:`.CommandTree.error` decorator or overriding :meth:`.CommandTree.on_error`
+   Added by using the :meth:`.CommandTree.error` decorator or overriding :meth:`.CommandTree.on_error`.

 If an exception is raised, the library calls **all 3** of these handlers in that order.

 If a subcommand has multiple parents, the subcommand's parent handler is called first, followed by its parent handler.

-Some examples:
+**Examples**

 Attaching a local handler to a command to catch a check exception: